CIDFriendsCentral/CIDFriendsCentral.github.io/content/3DPrinters/PrusaMark4/UploadingFiles/_index.md

 You can then select how to place the object once it cuts. `Keep Orientation` will keep the object as it is before that cut. `Place On Cut` will lay the object along the plane of the cut. `Flip Upside Down` will invert the object.

-If you have selected planar and not added connectors, you can at the bottom select to cut into parts instead of objects, which will leave the two sides connected but allow them to have their settings edited separately with the left parts menu
+If you have selected planar and not added connectors, you can at the bottom select to cut into parts instead of objects, which will leave the two sides connected but allow them to have their settings edited separately with the left parts menu.

 ![image](/images/84.PNG)